This post may contain affiliate links. Please read my full disclosure policy here.

 - Wear your baby if you’ve got one: infants do not need to be taken out of their slings as you walk through security.

-- If you’re traveling with milk or juice for babies or toddlers, it is not subject to the 3-1-1 rule that limits the quantity of liquids that you carry onboard the plane.
+- If you’re traveling with milk or juice for babies or toddlers, it is not subject to the 3-1-1 rule that limits the quantity of liquids that you carry aboard the plane.

 - If you’re traveling with a breast pump/breast milk/formula, any ice packs should, ideally, be frozen solid.
 If they are slushy and get confiscated, fill one of your Ziplock bags with ice to keep your milk cold.
 Take your milk and pump out of any larger bag before you put it on the conveyor belt at security, and tell the agents what it is.
 Your milk will likely have to go through special screening.